tdsymonds/holding-page/README.md

 # holding-page
-A simple HTML holding page for a website
+A simple HTML holding page for a website.

+See https://tdsymonds.github.io/holding-page/ for a demo.